a-kori/bored-app/README.md

 # iPraktikum 2026: Bored App

 Welcome on **Bored**!
-For [TUM's iPraktikum](https://aet.cit.tum.de/projects/courses/ipraktikum/) course in the summer semester 2026, I built this small iOS app to get familiar with Swift and the basics of iOS development.
+For [TUM's iPraktikum](https://aet.cit.tum.de/projects/courses/ipraktikum/) intro course in the summer semester 2026, I built this small iOS app to get familiar with Swift and the basics of iOS development.
 The app makes free-time activity suggestions to bored users using App Brewery's [Bored API](https://bored-api.appbrewery.com/).
 It displays them in a swipeable activity feed and allows you to filter, create and bookmark suggestions.
 Feel free to try it out on Xcode!

 See the Bored App pitch [here](https://docs.google.com/presentation/d/1nwyZ1IFpkkA1n9EGVJE3uOFfknhHr1x5Uq2lz56wDT4/edit?usp=sharing).